 - Bring a friend.
-The company makes grocery shopping easier and more enjoyable.
+The company makes grocery shopping more accessible and enjoyable.

 - Be diverse.
 It’s easy to eat the same thing every week, so don’t be afraid to try something new.

-- Avert convenience foods.
-It’s tempting to buy things that don’t take a lot of time to prepare, but these foods don’t have what older adults need.
+- Avoid convenience foods.
+It’s tempting to buy things that don’t take much time to prepare, but these foods don’t have what older adults need.

 - Clip coupons.
 At home, look for special promotions, offers, and discounts from the shops you visit the most.

 - Discount programs.
-Sign up for a discount card to receive store specials.
+Sign up for store discount cards to receive special deals and discounts.